-The following document provides a Preliminary Traffic and Transport Study (hereafter referred to as "the Study") of a proposal to rezone land within the Victoria Road Precinct to permit development for mixed business and residential purposes under the Marrickville Local Environmental Plan (LEP) 2012.
+This Preliminary Traffic and Transport Assessment Study has been prepared by Hyder Consulting Pty Ltd. to support a planning proposal to rezone land within the Victoria Road Precinct, otherwise known as Precinct 47, to permit development for mixed business and residential purposes under the Marrickville Local Environmental Plan (LEP) 2012.
 The Study has been commissioned by Danias Holdings Pty Ltd., one of the major landowners of properties within the Victoria Road Precinct.